gioannides/Gaussian-Adaptive-Attention/README.md

 num_gaussians = 5 # Example number of Gaussians per head
-learnable_weights = True # Adjustable weights for the Gaussian Mixture, if set to False then the weights have to be provided as torch.full((num_gaussians,) initial_c = 2 # The learnable scaled variance initial value padding_value = None # The value that the sequence has been padded with to be ignored during statistical parameter estimation eps = 1e-8 # The value to stabilize training (small epsilon value)
+learnable_weights = True # Adjustable weights for the Gaussian Mixture, if set to False then the weights have to be provided as torch.full((num_gaussians,) initial_c = 2 # The learnable scaled variance initial value padding_value = None # The value that the sequence has been padded with to be ignored during statistical parameter estimation.
+None implies no padding. eps = 1e-8 # The value to stabilize training (small epsilon value)

 attention_module = MultiHeadGaussianAdaptiveAttention(norm_axis, num_heads, num_gaussians, \